safeervconn/ABS-Stitch/PAYMENT_INTEGRATION_GUIDE.md

 ### "Empty Cart" Error on 2Checkout

-This was caused by an incorrect signature algorithm.
+This was caused by using the wrong signature algorithm.
 The issue has been fixed by:
+- Using the correct dynamic product signature formula: `SHA256(secretWord + sellerId + currency + total)`
+- Calculating the total as sum of (price × quantity) for all products
-- Using HMAC-SHA256 instead of simple SHA256
+- Using plain SHA256 hash (not HMAC) as per Verifone's dynamic product specification
-- Implementing length-prefixed value concatenation
-- Including all required parameters in the signature
+- No parameter sorting or length-prefixing required for dynamic products

 ### Testing Payment Links